 In her novel, ''The Fountainhead'', Ayn Rand explores the struggle between the individual and society.
 This lesson will introduce characters, provide a summary, and give an analysis of the book.

 16. Tony Kushner: Biography & Plays

 Tony Kushner is a Pulitzer Prize winning playwright, screenwriter, and author whose works have played everywhere from Broadway to HBO.
 Read on to find out more about him and a few of his most acclaimed works!

 17. Western Literature: History & Canon

-This lesson offers an overview of the major movements and authors of Western Literature, starting with William Shakespeare and proceeding to Twentieth Century authors, such as Virginia Woolf and Thomas Pynchon.
+This lesson offers an overview of the major movements and authors of Western Literature, starting with William Shakespeare and proceeding to 20th-century authors, such as Virginia Woolf and Thomas Pynchon.